MorphicPro/leyden_jar/README.md

 Site: https://leydenjar.app

-A simple EVSE dashboare for your OpenEVSE charger.
+A simple EVSE dashboard for your OpenEVSE charger.

 _Note: Early Development - 3/7/2021_